Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 construction algorithms for 2D circles or lines described with numeric or geometric constraints in relation to other curves.
 These constraints enable the following to be imposed:

   * the radius of a circle,
   * the angle that a straight line makes with another straight line,
   * the tangency of a straight line or circle in relation to a curve,
   * the passage of a straight line or circle through a point,
-  * the centering of a circle on a point or curve.
+  * the circle with center in a point or curve.

 For example, these algorithms enable to easily construct a circle of a given radius, centered on a straight line and tangential to another circle.